Demographics of Syria: Ethnicity and religion

 There has been no Syrian census including a question about religion since 1960, these are thus the last official statistics available:

-In 1991 Professor Alasdair Drysdale and Professor Raymond Hinnebusch said that some 85% of Syrians were Muslims and that the remainder were almost all Christians, however, both religious groups were subdivided into many ethnic sects.
+In 1991, Professor Alasdair Drysdale and Professor Raymond Hinnebusch said that some 85% of Syrians were Muslims and that the remainder were almost all Christians, however, both religious groups were subdivided into many ethnic sects.
 Among the former, approximately 75% of Syrians were Sunni Muslim, of whom, 60% were Arabic-speaking and the remainder of Sunnis included Kurds 8.5%, Turkmen/Turkoman 3%, and Circassians (less than 1%).
-In addition, Alawis formed 5.5%, Druze 3% and Ismailis 1.5% of the population.
-In regards to the Christians, they were subdivided into the Greek Orthodox 4.7%, Armenians 4% and Assyrians 1%.
+In addition, Alawis formed 5.5%, Druze 3%, and Ismailis 1.5% of the population.
+In regards to the Christians, they were subdivided into the Greek Orthodox 4.7%, Armenians 4%, and Assyrians 1%.

 According to Pierre Beckouche, before 2011, Sunni Muslims accounted for 78% of Syria's population, which included 500,000 Palestinian refugees and the non-Arab Sunni Muslims, namely the Kurds 9-10% and the Turkmen/Turkoman 4%.
 Other Muslims included Shias and Alawites 11%-16%, whilst the Christians made up 6% of the population.
 There were also a few Jewish communities in Aleppo and Damascus.

 The CIA World Factbook cites the following figures for religious groups:

 religions - Muslim 87% (official; includes Sunni 74% and Alawi, Ismaili, and Shia 13%), Christian 10% (mainly of the Greek Orthodox and Greek Catholic churches - may be smaller as a result of Christians fleeing the country), Druze 3%.

 The first census which focused on the sectarian distribution was carried out in 1932 under the French mandate, however, this census was only carried out in the lands under the short-lived Government of Latakia (the Alawite State established by the French) which covered only 7000 km2 out of modern Syria's total area of 185,000 km2.
 A general census of Syria in 1943 gave details of religious groups of the population and the rate of growth of each and estimates of the population in 1953 from an unnamed source were as follows:

-Literacy rate

-Education is free and compulsory from ages 6 to 11.
-Schooling consists of 6 years of primary education followed by a 3-year general or vocational training period and a 3-year academic or vocational program.
-The second 3-year period of academic training is required for university admission.
-Total enrollment at post-secondary schools is over 150,000.
-The literacy rate of Syrians aged 15 and older is 86.0% for males and 73.6% for females.